Riload78/app-wallapop-js/README.md

 ### Create an ad

 Form for creating product ads.
+Product images can be uploaded as they are encoded in base64 and saved in the database

 ### Login